SherllyNeo/cmail_cli_app/README.md

 The goal here is to make a small functional app for sending basic emails without the need to open a browser or app.

+This is useful for alerts from a server, simple mailing lists and more.

-It is scriptable and UNIX friendly and extensible.
+It is scriptable, UNIX friendly and extensible.